geoffrey-young/pika-filament-buffer/README.md

 ## assembly

-sorry there's no manual for assembly or operation - I wish I had both the time and ability to pull those glossy things together.

 hopefully, y'all find this pretty self explanatory, and can figure it out from the pictures.  basically, we have:

 - a series of buffer slot slider thingies